joshcrain/joshcrain.io/notes/2020/weeknote-15-2020.md

 ---
-pageTitle:  Weeknote 15/2020
+title:  Weeknote 15/2020
 tags: ['weeknotes']
-metaDescription: Painting, inclusive inputs, evening run, the Supermoon, masks.
+description: Painting, inclusive inputs, evening run, the Supermoon, masks.
 What I was up to the 15th week of 2020.
 date: 2020-04-11
 ---
 * I am such a fan of Tad Retz.
 I keep thinking of this video of [painting in the Trapp Forest](https://youtu.be/wRYNCPFgdwA).
 His sketches remind me of  *John F. Carlson*.